-“I am Ren of the Barrens.”
-Ren eyes the burning prairie.
-“The wyverns have left.
+“Ren of the Barrens.”
+Ren turns, eyeing the burning prairie, then turns back to Lom.
+“The wyverns are gone.
 Why is everyone still in hiding?”

 “Do we look like Knights, Kai Lom?”
 Lucky spreads his arms in a come-on-now gesture.
 “We lack the armor and malice.”

-“Have you run afoul of the local Justicers?”
+“Did you run afoul of the local Justicers?”
 Gyrax asks.

-“But you paid what you owed?”
+“But you paid what you owed, aye?”

-“ ‘Darksickle punishment?’ ” I whisper to Gyrax.
+“ ‘Darksickle?’ ” I whisper to Gyrax.

-“Arcane torture,” he whispers back.
+“Wizards specializing in arcane torture,” he whispers back.
 “Inflicted on folk who don’t meet quota.”

 “I know of no such man.
 But you are free to look and see for yourself.”